-The Pennridge School District is undertaking an initiative to reinforce social and emotional learning in our students.
+The Pennridge School District has undertaken an initiative to reinforce social and emotional learning in our students.
 Social and emotional learning skills include the ability to recognize and manage emotions; care about and respect others; develop positive relationships; make good decisions; and behave responsibly and ethically.October’s “T.A.K.E.S.
 P.R.I.D.E.” theme is acceptance.

 We focus on one theme of positive behavior each month that promotes social and emotional learning.
 Every day, students hear a relevant famous quote, followed by a statement to help reinforce the quote.
 They are encouraged to think about and to practice the monthly theme in their lives, preparing themselves for success in school, in the world of work, and in their personal relationships.

 To apply to become a substitute teacher with the Pennridge School District, click here.

 Showing posts 1 - 4 of 84.
 View more »

 Before and After School Care